psatler/eColeta-Node-React-ReactNative/mobile/README.md

 ### Dependencies

 - [Expo Google Fonts](https://github.com/expo/google-fonts).
-So, for this project, we run
+So, for this project, we have `Ubuntu` and `Roboto` fonts, so, we run (this is for future reference only):

 ```
 expo install expo-font @expo-google-fonts/ubuntu @expo-google-fonts/roboto